BYUI-ECEN-361/ECEN-361-STM32-Lab-03-Simple-Scheduler/Documentation/Assignment.md

 - LED_D1 and LED_D4 lights blinking at their appropriate rates.

-- The far left and far right 7-Segment displays will count from 0-9, just showing the countup
+- The far left and far right 7-Segment displays will count from 0-9 and 0-5 just showing the countups

 - ![](media/1e029bae7d379ac326c31c738d64ee19.png)The terminal emulator output will show

   Output streaming **uwTICK** value each IDLE

-If you have difficulty seeing the serial communication coming thru a terminal emulator, contact a T/A or Instructor.
+If you have difficulty seeing the serial communication coming through a terminal emulator, contact a T/A or Instructor.

 1. Verify that the **S1** (GPIO pin is called Button_1) switch suspends **D1_task** blinking process.
 Note that it stops at the same state (on or off).
 2. Add an interrupt for **S2**.
 This will be a second ISR, that does the same thing for **D4_task**.
 To add this interrupt, you’ll first need to edit the “.IOC” setup file.
 In the GUI, go to the System Configuration/GPIO/ and tag the pin to be an interrupt: